cloudposse/atmos/website/docs/design-patterns/abstract-component.md

 - You need to keep the configuration of all components [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+## Benefits

+The **Abstract Component** pattern provides the following benefits:

+- Allows creating very DRY and reusable configurations that are built upon existing abstract base components (blueprints)

+- Prevents the abstract base components from being provisioned

+- The `metadata.type: abstract` attribute serves as a guard against accidentally deploying the components that are not meant to be deployed

 ## Example

 The following example shows the Atmos stack and component configurations to provision the `vpc` component into